Moving from New York to North Carolina

 The White Glove Treatment

-White Glove is also happy to offer a flat price on your long distance move.
+White Glove is also happy to offer a flat price on your long distance moving from New York to North Carolina.
 Our prices are based on your inventory rather than charging based on factors like weight or cubic feet.
 This helps eliminate variable on the move day and gives our consumers complete control over your price and removes all surprises.

 Benefits of Living in North Carolina

-When you’re planning a move from New York to North Carolina, it’s helpful to learn a few facts about your new home.
+When you’re moving from New York to North Carolina, it’s helpful to learn a few facts about your new home.
 Although the climate, culture and atmosphere differ sharply from New York, North Carolina is an inviting state with gorgeous landscapes, exceptional food and easy-going attitudes.
 Making the transition from the Empire State to the Tar Heel State can seem challenging, but North Carolinians are amiable people who are happy to help you adapt to the new environment.
 You can examine some of the features that make North Carolina stand apart from its southern neighbors.

 The Difference in Climate